Francescolis/Xpandables.Net/System.Validation/README.md

 ## 🎯 Overview

-`System.Validation` provides the Specification pattern for encapsulating business rules and a small validation framework for validating objects using strongly-typed validators.
+`Xpandables.Validation` provides the Specification pattern for encapsulating business rules and a small validation framework for validating objects using strongly-typed validators.

-It is designed to be used standalone (pure in-process validation) or together with `System.Results` and `System.Results.Pipelines` for automatic request validation in CQRS pipelines.
+It is designed to be used standalone (pure in-process validation) or together with `Xpandables.Results` and `Xpandables.Results.Pipelines` for automatic request validation in CQRS pipelines.
+The package builds on `Xpandables.Primitives` for shared types.

 ### ✨ Key Features

 - 📋 **ISpecification<T>** - Specification pattern with expression-based criteria
 - 🔗 **Combinators** - And, Or, Not, All, Any for composing specifications
 - ✅ **IValidator<T>** - Strongly-typed validation with sync + async validation
-- 🧰 **RuleValidator<T>** - Base type for building validators with rules/specs
-- 🧩 **CompositeValidator<T>** - Aggregate multiple validators for the same type
 - 🧩 **CompositeValidator<T>** - Aggregate multiple validators for the same argument type
 - 🏭 **Specification Factory Methods** - Equal, NotEqual, Contains, GreaterThan, LessThan, etc.
 - 🔍 **LINQ Integration** - Use specifications in Where clauses and repositories
 - 🧠 **ValidatorFactory / ValidatorProvider / ValidatorResolver** - Resolve validators dynamically through DI
 - 🧱 **AddXValidator / AddXValidators** - Register built-in and custom validators from assemblies
-- 🚀 **IRequiresValidation** - Marker interface consumed by `System.Results.Pipelines`
+- 🚀 **IRequiresValidation** - Marker interface consumed by `Xpandables.Results.Pipelines`

 ---